Ongoing Preclinical Projects

 Does the enhancement of the endogenous cannabinoid (endocannabinoid) system induce antidepressant-like effects?
 The enhancement of anandamide (the brain’s own cannabis), through the blockage of its degrading enzyme FAAH, induces an antidepressant-like effect.
 The FAAH inhibitors may thus potentially represent a novel target to treat mood disorders.
 See more in PubMed.

-In recent years, at the McGill University Health Center, she have developed a registry for patients with treatment-resistant depression, including unipolar and bipolar depression.
+In recent years, at the McGill University Health Center, she has developed a registry for patients with treatment-resistant depression, including unipolar and bipolar depression.
 This Registry is unique in Canada allowing to follow the clinical therapeutic trajectories of people with severe depression.
 See in Pubmed.
 See also.